Free-Software-for-Android/RootCommands/README.md

 4. Build ``local.properties`` with sdk.dir and ndk.dir
 5. Execute ``ant release`` to compile Java code, compile the native executables, rename them, and generate an apk.

-Now that your binaries are bundled you can use our ``BinaryCommand`` like in the following example:
+Now that your binaries are bundled, you can use our ``SimpleBinaryCommand`` like in the following example:

 ```java
 SimpleBinaryCommand binaryCommand = new SimpleBinaryCommand(this, "hello_world", "");